Is learning a new language difficult and boring for you?

 6. Auto-Pause for better understanding

-When you watch a foreign language movie or TV series, you pause all the time.
+You pause constantly when you watch a foreign language movie or TV series.
 So you can better comprehend the meaning and context of the words and sentences you hear.

 Lingopie allows you to Auto-Pause after each subtitle.
-So, you do not need to click and pause/play 100s of times anymore.
+So, you no longer need to click and pause/play 100s of times.

 You can click on the video player screen to continue or restart the video.
 Easy and effective!